 - What belief does my brand validate?

-Now that you understand the importance of validating your clients where they already are in their thinking, it’s your time to shine!
+Now that you understand the importance of validating your clients where they already are in their thinking, it’s your time to step in and shine!

-Of course, you might not know exactly how your brand fits in the validation process, and it does take some more.
+Of course, you might not know exactly how your brand fits in the validation process, and that can take work.
 The bakery scenario is easy to understand, but how do you determine your brand’s beliefs?
 Whether your brand is unestablished or established, it’s time to go back to your Identitypes and look at the BELIEF QUADRANT.

 The good news is that you don’t need to pull a belief out of thin air and start from scratch.
 If you have taken the test and determined your top 3 Identitypes, you are perfectly prepared to open up your cash flow.